Copa do Brasil: Format

 The competition is a single elimination knockout tournament featuring two-legged ties (in the third round onwards).
 In the first two rounds, the winner is known after a single leg.
-The first round is played in the lowest ranked team stadium, with the away team having a draw advantage to qualify.
+The first round is played in the lowest ranked club's stadium, with the away club having a draw advantage to qualify.

-Since the tournament's creation in 1989, the winner of the tournament qualifies for the next year's Copa Libertadores de América.
+Since the tournament's creation in 1989, the winner qualifies for the next year's Copa Libertadores de América.